Hinkey Haines: Baseball

 On April 20, 1923, Haines made his Major League debut at the age of 24.
 He only played one season, and was used many times as a defensive replacement/pinch runner.
 In his first three appearances, he was used as a pinch runner, coming around to score on all three occasions.
 In his overall 28 games, he collected nine runs, four hits, two doubles, three RBI, three stolen bases and a .160 batting average.
 In the field, Haines was flawless.
 He had a 1.000 fielding percentage with 17 chances.

 Haines appeared in two World Series games in 1923, registering one at bat without a hit.
 As a pinch runner, however, he was able to score one run: the tying run for the Yankees in the final game.
 Haines stayed in the game defensively, and was playing center field when the Yankees recorded the last out in the 1923 World Series to become world champions.
 This was Haines' last professional baseball appearance.

 Football

 In the fall, he played professional football and was the quarterback of the 1927 New York Giants team—a team that won the Giants' first NFL championship.
 Joe Guyon was with him in the backfield.
 After playing for the Giants from 1925 to 1928, he played for the Staten Island Stapletons in 1929 and 1931, a team that he also coached.

 After his career as halfback for the Giants ended, he became their offensive coach from 1926 through 1931.
 Haines was an NFL official for a time after he finished coaching.

-Later years
+Later life

 In later years, Haines settled in the Philadelphia area where he became active in Little Theater as an actor and director.
 He died on January 9, 1979 at Lankenau Medical Center in Wynnewood, Pennsylvania, after a long illness.
 His body was laid to rest in Middletown Cemetery in Middletown, Dauphin County, Pennsylvania.